-When the father and mother of one’s host come into their son’s compound, in some places in Africa, and refuse to either eat with him or their daughter-in-law or enter their home, one is taken aback at what appears a senseless lack of cordiality.
+When the father and mother of ones host come into their son’s compound, in some places in Africa, and refuse to either eat with him or their daughter-in-law or enter their home, one is taken aback at what appears a senseless lack of cordiality.
 Yet when one learns that this is a custom based on the observation of human nature and frailties, designed to solve the mother-in-law problem at village level and maintain family unity and peace, one ceases to be shocked and controls the words of disapproval that were about to be heedlessly poured forth into the lives of other people.
-Again, an excellent principle to adopt is to mind one’s own business and to remember that neither God nor the pioneer committee has sent one out to mind other people’s.
+Again, an excellent principle to adopt is to mind ones own business and to remember that neither God nor the pioneer committee has sent one out to mind other people’s.

 As we passed the Nigerian frontier I read and copied the following, issued by the Ministry of Information, Lagos, Nigeria, and titled: